Chicago Lakefront Trail: Attractions

-Some attractions along the path (listed from south to north) are the South Shore Cultural Center, the Museum of Science and Industry, McCormick Place, Soldier Field, Chicago's Museum Campus, Monroe Harbor, Navy Pier, Belmont Harbor, and the Waveland Clock Tower.
+From south to north, attractions along the path include the South Shore Cultural Center, the Museum of Science and Industry, McCormick Place, Soldier Field, Chicago's Museum Campus, Monroe Harbor, Navy Pier, Belmont Harbor, and the Waveland Clock Tower.
 The Lakefront Trail connects most of the Chicago beaches and three skate parks (31st Street, Grant Park, Wilson Avenue).
 Several dog parks are accessible from the trail.

 Maintenance

 Path maintenance is provided by the Chicago Park District.
 The Lakefront Trail is open 24 hours a day, but the parks and beaches along the path close at 11 PM.